-I am an undergraduate computer science student at the University of Memphis.
+I am a computer scientist with an undergraduate degree from the University of Memphis.
 In my free time I research computer science, programming languages, human-computer interaction (HCI), which includes user interface (UI) and user experience (UX) design, information theory, cognitive science, social science, and psychology.

-I started programming in middle school or early high school on a Texas Instruments TI-83+ Silver Edition calculator, using a structured language called TI-BASIC.
+I got started in programming in early high school with a Texas Instruments TI-83+ Silver Edition calculator, using a structured language called TI-BASIC.
 I have a background in physics and mathematics and earned a perfect score on the physics subject test for the SAT in 2007.
-I also earned a 33 composite score on the ACT (out of 36) and a 2000 composite on the SAT (out of 2400).
-My best ACT sections were Mathematics (34) and Science (35).
+I also earned a 33 composite score on the ACT (out of 36), and a 2000 composite on the SAT out of 2400.
+My top ACT sections were Mathematics (34) and Science (35).

 I have noticed that the complexity of the programming profession has exploded over the years.
-As developers, we go to great lengths to learn and memorize tools, which end up changing underneath our feet.
-We create programs, which only survive by hijacking the end-user’s reward pathway in the brain; and we collect their usage habits to sell the data to businesses that want to control our minds to reap massive profits.
+As a developer, you go to great lengths to learn and memorize programming languages, tools, and workflows, which end up changing underneath your feet.
+You create programs, which only survive by hijacking the end-user’s attention via dopaminergic reward pathways in the brain; and you collect their usage habits and sell the data to businesses that want to control our market decisions for profit.
 I think it is time we put an end to this.
-We need to scrap the current way software is marketed and created, and we need to create software that is respectful of our time here on earth.
+We need to scrap the current way software is marketed and created and focus our energy on creating software that is respectful of our time here on earth.
 Our greatest assets in life are our brains, so it is very disrespectful to have to use software that spends our attention for us and abuses our brains’ memory span.
 Our software should be designed to be compatible with basic human psychology.
 In addition to abusing end users’ cognitive resources, the development of software should be kind to the developer.
-The most valuable resource in computer science is the programmer’s time and creativity, not the computer’s processing time.
+The most valuable resource in computer science is the human programmer’s time and creativity–not the computer’s processing time.
 End-user tools should be minimally invasive on our attention, and developer workflows should have as low cognitive overhead as possible.
 Because current software ignores these basic precepts about reality and life, we find ourselves constantly having to waste time “keeping up with the Kardashians,” and responding to signals from the outside world.